Join Now

 intuitive eating

-We’ve all been there: a busy day, an unexpected change of plans, or just the general stress of navigating the grocery aisles that keeps us from making that much needed trip to the store.
-When life gets hectic and grocery shopping just isn’t in the cards, your pantry can be your saving grace.
+We’ve all been there: a hectic day, an unexpected change of plans, or just the overwhelming experience of navigating the grocery store.
+Sometimes, grocery shopping just isn’t in the cards.
+When life gets busy, a well-stocked pantry can be your secret weapon for creating quick, nourishing meals – no fresh groceries required.

 Let’s say you like Mexican food.
 You’ll likely want to add cumin, chili powder, dried or canned chiles, beans, and rice to your pantry staple list.
 Or if you’re unable to eat gluten, you’ll skip things like soy sauce or other pre-made condiments.
 Honestly consider what you like here.
 Making a list of pantry items that are restrictive or follow an arbitrary diet rule won’t support your intuitive cooking and eating goals.